Cybervault-1/nexacore-soc-homelab/04-detections/detection-01-brute-force/README.md

 ## SPL Detection Query

-This query searches for failed login events on NEXACORE-WS01 in the last 15 minutes.
-In a real SOC environment this would be configured as a scheduled alert running every 5 minutes.
+In a production SOC environment this query would be saved as a scheduled search running every 5 minutes, triggering an alert only when more than 5 failed logins are detected from the same source IP within that window.

     index=main host=NEXACORE-WS01 EventCode=4625 earliest=-15m